XanaduAI/MrMustard/mrmustard/README.md

-To write a new backend (e.g. at the time of writing we don't have a pytorch backend) ne needs to create a new directory inside `backends/` for the new backend and implement a concrete interface for low-level math according to the `BackendInterface`.
+To write a new backend (e.g. at the time of writing we don't have a pytorch backend) ne needs to create a new directory inside `backends/` for the new backend and implement a concrete interface for low-level math according to the `BackendInterface` implemented in `backends/__init__.py`.

+To refactor backends, functionality can be made agnostic and moved into the plugins.
+New plugins can be created if necessary.